 We encourage our director to attend our annual meetings of stockholders.
-All of our directors except Mr. Driscoll attended the 2022 annual meeting of stockholders.
+All of our directors attended the 2023 annual meeting of stockholders.

 Prohibition on Hedging and Pledging of Company Securities

 We maintain an insider trading policy that applies to our officers, directors and employees that prohibits them from engaging in speculative transactions in our securities, such as short sales, puts, calls, straddles, hedging or monetization transactions, including but not limited to prepaid variable forwards, equity swaps, collars and exchange funds, or similar transactions.
 Since the adoption of our insider trading policy, the Audit Committee has not granted any such exemptions to the policy's general prohibition on hedging and pledging.